 TH722 Contextual Theology

-This course is designed to deal with theological issues related to the Myanmar context.
+This course is designed to deal with theological issues related to Myanmar context.
 The course will carefully examine the contextual theological issues that are facing Christians in Myanmar today.
 It will also consider some possible pitfalls to be aware of in the contextual quest.
 Then, based on a number of discussed issues, the course will attempt to formulate appropriately discerning and contemporary means of doing a relevant and contextual theology in Myanmar contexts.

 TH732 Historical Theology

-This course is designed for a masters level of study to give an overall view of the history of the development of Christian theology.
+This course is designed for masters level of study to give an overall view of the history of the development of Christian theology.
 It will examine the development of major Christian theologies throughout the history of the church: Patristic, Medieval, Reformed and Post-Reformed, and Contemporary periods.
 Students will encounter outstanding theologians who made a great contribution to the church of Christ together with their theological or philosophical ideas to preserve/protect/defend the teaching of the Bible.
 At the same time, students will discover the so-called heresies during these periods and their challenges to the orthodox teaching of the church.

 Pastoral Studies